uvaai/ml1/_schedules/5 Life Long Learning/index.md

 | **Argumentation** | **0:** A concept from the reading material is misrepresented and/or some motivations are missing. | **1:** The writing shows a general understanding of the reading material and the corresponding concepts.
 All answers are motivated, but one or two motivations might be incomplete or inconsistent. | **2:** The writing shows clear understanding of the reading material and the corresponding concepts.
 All answers are well motivated using these concepts. | **3:** In addition to showing a clear understanding and well-motivated answers, the writing contains other sources or examples from the author’s field of study, thereby providing relevant novel perspectives. |
 |-------------------|--------------------------------|---------------------------------|---------------------------------|------------------------------------|

+If you get 6 or more points in this rubric, your written will be considered a pass.

 ### Exam

 The exam at the end of the course will consist mainly of open questions on the theory and algorithms covered.
 More details on the exam will follow later.

 ## Academic honesty